sarahgoodwin93/project1-The-Hike-Site/README.md

 * [Love Running](https://sarahgoodwin93.github.io/Love-Running/ "link to Love Running page")

-* HTML & CSS Code Insititue Modules and notes taken
+* HTML & CSS Code Insititue Modules for HTML & CSS and notes taken

 * Mentor, Lauren-Nicole, for all her help as support, the useful resources she provided and for being a friendly face throughout!